yiisoft/di/README.md

 ## Delegated lookups and composite containers

+Another feature of the `Container` class are *delegated lookups*.
+This means that *all* dependencies for definitions in the container should be resolved via a *root container* - and not by the container itself.

-The `Container` class supports delegated lookups.
-This means, that dependencies are always fetched from a given *root container*.
-It can be passed as third parameter to the container constructor:
+To use delegated lookups a root container can be passed as third argument to the constructor:

 ```php
 class Car